Lachtan9K/spselit-javascript/05-StringManipulation.md

     //command / script execution
-    let con = "My name is " + "Dice Sensei"; //My name is Dice Sensei
+    let con = "My name is " + "Dice Sensei"; //My name is Dice Sensei console.log(con);

-Note: This does not insert spaces between string so you need to do yourself.
+Note: This does not insert spaces between string so you need to do it yourself.

 ## String Template